kemkemindata/customer_churn_analysis/README.md

 -Revenue: The client's revenue generated.

--MRG (Churn Status): A Yes/No selection indicating if the user is currently considering leaving the company.
+-MRG : A Yes/No selection indicating if the user has been considering leaving the company or not.

 -Regularity: The number of times the user has been active in the last 90 days.